bruceravel/BLA-XANES/doc/lib/Demeter/UI/Metis/LastPlot.rst

 *******

-This documentation refers to Demeter version 0.9.24.
+This documentation refers to Metis version 5.

 ********